Archive for the ‘muse’ Category

 [via NYTimes - The New Old Age]

-72nd birthday for Phillips (the screw)
+75th birthday for Phillips (the screw)

-On July 7th 1936 (just about 72 years ago) Mr. Henry F Phillips received a patent for a type of screw and the accompanying screwdriver – the Phillips screw.
+On July 7th 1936 (almost 75 years ago) Mr. Henry F Phillips received a patent for a type of screw and the accompanying screwdriver – the Phillips screw.
 The Phillips screw has been around for so long, and have been taken for granted for so long that I’ve never pondered about its birth – why did someone come up with a “+” shaped head to go along with the “-” shape.
 The only thing that went off in my mind was probably, “+” shape has four arms and somehow that makes it easier to turn and less likely to slip.

 It was of course that, and more: